webbgroup/certified-aws-developer-associate-notes/4-aws-security/kms.md

     - We need to store DB passwords
     - We need to store credentials for external services
     - We need to store SSL certificates
-- The value of KMS is that CMK used uded to encrypt data can never be retrieved by the user.
+- The value of KMS is that CMK used used to encrypt data can never be retrieved by the user.
 CMK can be rotated for extra security
 - **We should never store secrets in plain text, especially in code!**
 - Secrets should be encrypted and then they can be stored in code/env. variables
-- KMS can opnly help in encrypting up to **4KB** of data per call
+- KMS can only help in encrypting up to **4KB** of data per call
 - In case of data larger than 4KB, we should use **envelope encryption**
 - KMS keys are bound to a specific region